James Coburn: Cars

 Coburn's interest in fast cars began with his father's garage business and continued throughout his life, as he exported rare cars to Japan.
 Coburn was credited with having introduced Steve McQueen to Ferraris, and in the early 1960s, owned a Ferrari 250 GT Lusso and a Ferrari 250 GT Spyder California SWB.
-His Spyder was the 13th of just 56x built.
+His Spyder was the 13th of just 56 built.
 Coburn imported the used car in 1964, shortly after completing The Great Escape.Cal Spyder #2377 was repainted several times during Coburn's ownership; it has been black, silver, and possibly red.
 He kept the car at his Beverly Hills-area home, where it was often serviced by Max Balchowsky, who also worked on the suspension and frame modifications on the Mustang GTs used in the filming of McQueen's Bullitt.
 Coburn sold the Spyder in 1987 after 24 years of ownership.
 The car was restored, had several owners, and was sold in 2008 for $10,894,400 to English broadcaster Chris Evans.
 At that time, it set a new world record for the highest price ever paid for an automobile at auction.

 Over time, he also owned a Ferrari Daytona, at least one Ferrari 308, and a 1967 Ferrari 412P sports racer.
 From 1998 until his death, Coburn did the voiceovers for Chevrolet's Like a Rock commercials.

 Personal life

 Coburn was married twice.
 His first marriage was to Beverly Kelly, in 1959; they had two children together.
 The couple divorced in 1979 after 20 years of marriage.

-He later married actress Paula Murad Coburn, on October 22, 1993, in Versailles, France; they remained married until Coburn's death in 2002.
+He later married actress Paula Murad on October 22, 1993, in Versailles, France; they remained married until Coburn's death in 2002.
 The couple set up a charitable organization, the James and Paula Coburn Foundation.

-Coburn was a martial arts student and a friend of fellow actor Bruce Lee.
+In spite of his severe rheumatoid arthritis, Coburn was a martial arts student and a friend of fellow actor Bruce Lee.
 Upon Lee's early death, Coburn was one of his pallbearers at the funeral on July 25, 1973.

 Death

 Coburn died from a heart attack at his home in Beverly Hills on November 18, 2002, at the age of 74.
-His wife, Paula, said that he died in her arms.
+His wife, Paula, said that he died in her arms when they were listening to music together.
+He was rushed to Cedars-Sinai Medical Center where he was pronounced dead.
 Paula Coburn died from cancer less than two years later, on July 30, 2004, at the age of 48.